 Fourth generation winemaker Matteo Furlani tends to his family's small parcels of vines, high above the city of Trento.
 Like his father and grandfather, he sees no need to use synthetic chemicals on the land, incorporating biodynamic preparations and natural practices instead to create his incredible range of wines, which include a series of natural sparklers in milky shades of magenta, pink and white.

 'If unicorns made wine, it would probably look and taste like this,' we thought when we came across Furlani wines while in Italy looking for a natural sparkling wine to add to our collection.
 We have never devoured a bottle of wine quicker than we did that night.
-And we thank the moon and stars that we are able to bring these bottles of joy to the UK for the first time.
+And we thank the moon and stars that we are able to bring these bottles of joy to the UK.

 Located near the village of Lourmarin, in the heart of the Luberon mountains, Château Fontvert finds itself in a place loved by some of history's greatest literary minds, including Henri Bosco and Nobel Prize winning author Albert Camus.
 Like them, we were drawn to this area, where, purely by chance we stumbled on Fontvert - a 16th century estate taken over by the Monod family in the 1950s, with 20ha of vineyards that have been certified organic since 2008 and biodynamic since 2009.